Citizen-Group/URT-Endpoints/docs/getting-a-georeports-server.md

 ## We are here to help you help others

 Get in touch if there is anything we can help with.
-Our mission is connect those who want to help, with those who have the means help to the issues that need help.
+Our mission is connect those who want to help, with those who have the means help, to the issues that need help.
 All while making it easier, low cost and removing labour, overhead, redundancy and waste.